aeroview/runtyp/README.md

 **😀 User-friendly & powerful**

-- Native Typescript support with readable types
+- Native Typescript support with <strong>simple, human-readable inferred types</strong>
 - Easy-to-use declarative & functional API
 - [Structured error messages](#validationerror) that are easy to parse on both server & client
 - Works great both on the server and in the browser